 I obtained my PhD in 2008 from the University of Leipzig.
 I then joined the University of Zurich as a postdoc before moving to the Max-Planck Institute for Human Cognitive and Brain Sciences as a Senior Researcher in 2010 and a group leader in 2014.
 After research visits to the Weill Cornell Medical College and the Douglas Mental Health University Institute I became Assistant Professor in the Department of Developmental Psychology in 2016 at the University of Leiden.
 In September 2017 I joined the Department of Clinical, Educational and Health Psychology at UCL as a Principal Research Fellow.
 My work is funded by the Jacobs Foundation and the European Research Council.

 I joined the Developmental Change and Plasticity Lab in May 2018 as a PhD student.
-I am currently working as a Research Assistant at Birkbeck College in London on the Unlocke project.
+I previously worked as a Research Assistant at Birkbeck College on the Unlocke project.
 Before this, I completed an MSc in Cognitive Neuroscience at Utrecht University.
 During my graduate studies, I conducted a research project looking into the influence of comorbidities in psychiatric disorders at the Autism Research Centre of Cambridge University and investigated stress hormones and resilience at the Utrecht University Medical Centre.
 I am highly interested in individual predictors of learning success, and the plasticity of the developing brain.